wesselb/mlkernels/README.md

  diag=[4.
 4. 4.
 4. 4.
 4. 4.
 4. 4.
 4.]>
 ```

-As in the above exmaple, you can convert structured primitives to regular
+As in the above example, you can convert structured primitives to regular
 NumPy/TensorFlow/PyTorch/JAX arrays by calling `B.dense`:

 ```python